ScaredDonut/RRC-IBIT-BIT/IBIT/Assignment 4 - Basic Operations/readme.md

 Create a sketch named initials.pde that prints your initials to the console using nine rows of asterisks.

-For example, here is the sketch output for the initials KAG:

 Do not worry too much about the look of your initials as long as they are readable.